 Popspoken: What have you worked on that you’re most proud of?

-As a CD, I was proud of my work with clients such as Samsung, the inaugural BNP Paribas’ All Star Women’s Tennis Tournament (featuring Serena Williams and Maria Sharapova), Louis Vuitton, and World Wide Fund amongst others.
+As a Creative Director, I was proud of my work with clients such as Samsung, the inaugural BNP Paribas’ All Star Women’s Tennis Tournament (featuring Serena Williams and Maria Sharapova), Louis Vuitton, and World Wide Fund amongst others.
 I was also humbled to have received PR Week’s Ethical Campaign of the Year for my work with Pfizer promoting pneumococcal vaccinations to toddlers.
 As you can imagine, crafting a creative campaign that posits to draw blood from terrible twos must require immense creativity and tangential thinking!

 As a theater director, I am most proud of Victor Victoria starring jazz legend Laura Fygi that was staged during President Obama’s APEC visit to Singapore a decade ago.
 It was my Achilles’ heel as I lost money but gained so much in experience and exposure.
-I also directed The F Word, a play written by Jennifer Philips, which was subsequently nominated for the Amnesty Freedom of Expression award and debuted at the Edinburgh Fringe Festival in 2011.
+I also directed The F Word, which was subsequently nominated for the Amnesty Freedom of Expression award and debuted at the Edinburgh Fringe Festival in 2011.

 But above all, the one that has stood the test of time that I am most passionate about is my advocacy work in supporting women, LGBTQIA and youth communities.
 I am proud of the work I do now in my new role, working in the arts and education (my first loves) and being of service to a predominantly native Hawaiian population in the Waianae coast of Hawaii.